deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13861/index.md

 ![](figures/figures_19_0.png)

-> 🔼 Figure 11 shows more examples of multi-granular visual decoding, illustrating how different granularities of image features lead to varying levels of detail and diversity in the generated images.
+> 🔼 Figure 11 shows multiple visualizations of the multi-granular visual decoding process from fine-grained to coarse-grained image features.
 > <details>
 > <summary>read the caption</summary>
 > Figure 11: More visualizations on multi-granular visual decoding from fine-grained to coarse-grained granularity.